mdbtxt1

 To get an idea how big the hyperfactorial of a pretty normal number can be, read Wayne Baisley's wonderful article "Quantity Has A Quality All Its Own" (and bring your towel).

-More Bowers Names
+More Invented Names

 Jonathan Bowers, mentioned above, has many names covering this area.
 For example, in analogy to googol and googolplex he refers to 10100 as giggol and 10(10100) as giggolplex.